 Read more about the benefits of Roth IRAs in this post.

-Use this link to open your brokerage account an start investing in REITs and receive two free stocks from Webull just for signing up!
+Use this link to open your brokerage account and start investing in REITs and receive three free stocks from Webull just for signing up!

 Another great option for teachers building investment income is to use your TpT store earnings to fund your brokerage account.
 Not sure about opening a TpT store?
 I write about what kind of profits you might see as a real teacher selling on TpT here.
 If you take a set percentage of your monthly Teachers Pay Teachers earnings and invest in stocks or REITs, you are really ding yourself a huge favor by rolling your passive TpT income into a passive REIT investment for higher returns!